BMC Part Four: Customer Relationships

 Some sales require an appointment or face-to-face conversation, whereas others are purely electronic.

 Some brands are cheeky and playful, some are proud and formal, whereas others are totally plain.

-You wouldn’t buy a Louis Vuitton handbag from a vending machine.
+You wouldn’t buy a designer handbag from a vending machine.

 You wouldn’t assume that customers will stay forever loyal to one brand of umbrella.